 …and enjoy Mindful Exercise!

-One of the payoffs of having a husband that travels A LOT, is that sometimes I get to tag along.
-It is a win/win with Mark having company in the evening and I get the space to work without being interrupted with the usual chores of washing, cleaning and cooking.
+One of the payoffs of having a husband that travels A LOT is that sometimes I get to tag along.
+It is a win/win with Mark having company in the evening and I get the space to work without being interrupted by the usual chores of washing, cleaning and cooking.

-Recently, I tagged along to Wellington and found to my delight that our hotel had a beautiful gym facility, complete with PT’s running small group options.
-I turned up for a boxing / gym circuit along with two middle aged business men.
+Recently, I tagged along to Wellington and found to my delight that our hotel had a beautiful gym facility, complete with PTs running small group options.
+I turned up for a middle-ageing / gym circuit along with two middle-aged businessmen.
 It is pretty easy for me to go incognito.
 Most people don’t guess that I am also a Fitness Professional straight up.
-Of course I would have come clean if asked, but only my name was required for me to participate.
+Of course, I would have come clean if asked, but only my name was required for me to participate.
 There was no Health and Registration form.
-No questions on injuries / health concerns and certainly nothing regarding the state of my pelvic floor or if this work out would be suitable for me.
+No questions on injuries/health concerns and certainly nothing regarding the state of my pelvic floor or if this workout would be suitable for me.

 And I am perfectly able to modify exercises if needed and move in a way that is suited to my body at that point in my cycle.
 But it made me think about all the women who do not know.
 And it is difficult to NOT do something that the Personal Trainer or Group Fitness Instructor is telling you to do.
 Even more so when you are part of a small group.

 So if you do find yourself at a random exercise session, here are my three strategies on when and how to say NO! to your Personal Trainer: